The amount of maintenance your log home will need depends on several factors, such as your home’s location, design, and finish.

 Considering this, what types of logs would you recommend?

-In regards to maintenance, no specific species.
+M.T.N Design: In regards to maintenance, no specific species.
 In regards to overall satisfaction, always get the best quality log or timber you can buy.
-It will serve you well over time to invest that money in a beautiful, durable material.
 It will tend to check, twist, and move less over time, and given that it’s really a small percentage more in the total turnkey cost of a home to invest in a higher quality log and timber, it makes sense.

 What about the chinking that you select?

-It is important to select a quality product with high elastic properties which will bend, expand, and mold to the natural movement of log timbers over time.
+M.T.N Design: It is important to select a quality product with high elastic properties which will bend, expand, and mould to the natural movement of log timbers over time.
 Quality is the best policy here.

 How does the finish you choose play a role in maintenance?